JoaquimXG/podcolours.co.uk/README.md

 1. Locally with local MongoDB installation.
 2. Through a pair of docker containers.
 One running MongoDB and one for the webapp.

+### Configuration

+Server is configured through environment variables, either manually set or through dotenv.
+If using dotenv, fill in the appropriate variables in a .env file.
+Variables included below.

+- APPPORT
+  - Port for connecting to website
+- MONGOHOST
+  - Hostname for MongoDB server
+- MONGOPORT
+  - Port to connect to MongoDB server
+- MONGODATABASE
+  - MongoDB database name
+- SESSIONSECRET
+  - Secret for encryption sessions

 ### Option 1 - Local MongoDB

 This method should be utilised for development.